biocompute-objects/BCO_Documentation/content/execution-domain.md

 ### 2.5.3 Algorithmic tools and Software Prerequisites "software_prerequisites"

-An optional multi-value field listing the minimal necessary prerequisites, library, tool versions needed to successfully run the script to produce BCO.
+An array listing the minimal necessary prerequisites, library, and  tool versions needed to successfully run the pipeline described by the BCO.
 The keys are `name`, `version`, and `uri`.

 ```json
         "software_prerequisites": [